Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/wifi-direct.md

 A Wi-Fi Direct device can join an existing group by associating itself with the group owner, as long as the allowed number of clients is not exceeded.

-The main features of the Tizen.Network.WiFiDirect namespace include:
+The main features of the Tizen.Network.WiFiDirect namespace includes the following:

 -   Managing Wi-Fi Direct events